digipolisantwerp/auth_aspnetcore_deprecated/README.md

 In Visual Studio you can also use the NuGet Package Manager to do this.

 ## Dependencies

+This toolbox targets **netstandard2.0** and can only be used on a platform implementing this standard (for example .NET Core 2.0).
+For .NET Core 1.x projects, use a version 2.x of this toolbox.

 The toolbox has a dependency on the IApplicationContext provided by the **Digipolis.ApplicationServices** toolbox that can be found [on github.](https://github.com/digipolisantwerp/application_aspnetcore)